cloudflare/cloudflare-docs/content/email-security/deployment/inline/setup/deployment-configuration-guide-office-365-mx.md

 ## 3. Enhanced Filtering configuration

 Configuring the Enhanced Filtering function will allow Office 365 to properly identify the original connecting IP before the message was received by Area 1.
 This helps with SPF analysis.
-You will first need to create an inbound connector.
+This has two steps: creating an inbound connector and enabling the enhanced filtering configuration of the connector.

+### 3.1 Create an inbound connector

 1. From the **Microsoft Exchange admin center**, select **mail flow** > **connectors**.